 • Babies with cleft lip/palate usually take much longer to feed.

-• Babies with cleft lip/palate problems usually need supplementation, and this is preferably the mother’s milk or donor milk, if possible.
+• Babies with cleft lip/palate problems usually need supplementation, preferably the mother’s milk or donor milk, if possible.

 Why is Breast Milk Important?

-• Breast milk provides support for the immune system, which will reduce the incidences of ear infections (babies with clefts are more prone to ear and respiratory infections).
+• Breast milk supports the immune system, reducing the incidences of ear infections (babies with clefts are more prone to ear and respiratory infections).

-• Breast milk will help prevent hearing, speech and language problems, that are linked with ear infections.
+• Breast milk will help prevent hearing, speech, and language problems linked with ear infections.
 (Cleft palate speech therapy is often needed).

 • Surgery on its own comes with the risk of infections, and breast milk can help protect the baby from these infections.